aidanborne/Tetris/README.md

 # Tetris
-Tetris game made as a final project for a Java class
+I made this Tetris-like game as a final project for a Programming in Java class.
+We were asked to recreate a simple project using Java Applets.